unfoldingWord-dev/ts-android/README.md

 The API specification can be viewed at the [Unfolding Word API](https://door43.org/en/dev/api/unfoldingword)

 ###Object Organization
-Below is an explaination of some of the primary objects within the app.
+Below is an explaination of some of the primary objects/classes within the app.

+####ProjectManager
+The project manager maintains a list of projects within the app and provides easy access to any project within the app.

 ####Project
-A project encapsulates a specific translation effort regardless of language.
+A project encapsulates the source text for a specific translation effort regardless of language.
+This source text is subdivided into Chapters and Frames.
 The app has a set of predefined projects including starting data that will be augmented by data found on the server (if an active internect connection is available).
-Projects may contain 0 or more Chapters.

 ####Chapter
-A chapter encapsulates a specific set translation Frames regardless of of language.
+A chapter encapsulates a specific set of translation Frames regardless of of language.
 Chapters mostly act to better organize the translation effort into sections for better navigation.
 Chapters may containe 0 or more frames.

 ####Frame
 A frame encapsulates a specific piece of translated work.
 Frames include additional translation information such as language.
 This is the lowest level of translation (just above the text file).

+####DataStore
+The data stores acts as a buffer between the app and the source text and media files.
+This allows objects within the app to remain agnostic towards the actual data source, which enables the app to easily fetch content from local storage or from a remote server.

 [Virtual Box]:https://www.virtualbox.org/
 [Genymotion Android Studio Plugin]:https://cloud.genymotion.com/page/doc/#collapse-intellij